FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Simple_Text_Messaging_Creating_Objects/Readme.md

 ### Receiver Object

-The reciever object must run in the background constantly looking for new data (packet fragments) received in the proxy interface buffers and perform reassembly if available.
+The reciever object must run in the background constantly looking for new data (packet fragments) received in the proxy interface buffers and perform reassembly as needed.
 When a full message has been reconstructed it is placed into a FIFO (Queue) for retrieval.

 The [Python threading module](https://pymotw.com/2/threading/) was used to run the objects `run()` function indefinietely as a seperate process.
-The module also allows for querying for the number of received messages waiting in the FIFO as well as a function to return the next item from it.

 ```python
 class ReceiveObject(threading.Thread):